4th July to 12th August 2022

 SS106 + SS107 + SS108: 18 ECTS / 9 Semester Academic Credits awarded.
 Course fees include tuition, accommodation in our superior, fully equipped self-catering building, materials, local transport, lectures and seminars as well as academic credit.

-This course is fully accredited by the National University of Ireland, Galway, and students who successfully complete the course will receive 9 Semester Credits or 18 ECTS points.
+This course is fully accredited by the University of Galway, and students who successfully complete the course will receive 9 Semester Credits or 18 ECTS points.

 - SS106: Introduction to Archaeology of Ireland

 - SS107: Archaeological Field Studies

 - SS108: Data Analysis (3 Semester Credits/6 ECTS Credits)